iCliniq Logo

 Welcome to icliniq.com.

 It is unfortunate that you have to undergo repeated surgeries due to the infection.
-A combined therapeutic approach including surgical drainage, debridement, and prolonged treatment (more than three months) with combined antimicrobial agents, has been used in managing cases of atypical mycobacterium.
+A combined therapeutic approach, including surgical drainage, debridement, and prolonged treatment (more than three months) with combined antimicrobial agents, has been used in managing cases of atypical mycobacteria.

-In some cases based on clinical assessment, successful treatment requires aggressive debridement of all infected subcutaneous tissues and skin.
-Surgery does play a major role for these kinds of infections and may have to be repeated.
-I should be able to give you more inputs if I see the scans and reports.
-Kindly revert back with the same.
+In some cases, based on clinical assessment, successful treatment requires aggressive debridement of all infected subcutaneous tissues and skin.
+Surgery does play a major role in these kinds of infections and may have to be repeated.
+I should be able to give you more input if I see the scans and reports.

 Patient's Query